What is the best smart thermostat?

 The real difference is the extensive additional functionality smart thermostats offer.
 They learn how your home heats up, the temperatures you prefer, and can detect open windows or unexpected draughts.
 Some even keep track of when you leave home or if you’re on your way back so they can adjust your heating accordingly.

-Features vary by thermostat, but below is a brief explanation of each of the common ones:
+Features vary; however, below is a brief explanation of the common ones:

 Allows you to add more thermostats so you can independently control the heating in different areas of your home.